 - Facebook posts

-- real estate listings portals (Zillow, Zoocasa, Trulia, etc.)
+- Real estate listing portals (Zillow, Zoocasa, Trulia, etc.)

 More advanced agents might have a blog, a newsletter, or even both to drive online interest.
 Lawn signage, billboards, and radio advertising are also quite common among the top performers.